Lewis C. Merletti: Cleveland Browns

 Merletti was the Senior Vice President for Security for the Cleveland Browns under Lerner ownership (1999-2011).
 He was responsible for all operations to include disaster recovery; the direction, design and deployment of security for the entire Cleveland Browns operation, including the owners, coaches, players, and public safety on game days at the Cleveland Browns Stadium.

 From 1999 until 2011 Merletti was in charge of full background investigations on collegiate prospects for draft years 1999 – 2011.
 Conducted one on one personal interviews with those players selected for potential draft picks for the Cleveland Browns.
 Also conducted one on one personal interviews with players selected for the East-West Shrine Game, and the Senior Bowl.

 December 2009: Following the dismissal of the Cleveland Browns General Manager, Merletti and Dawn Aponte were designated by team owner Randy Lerner to handle all aspects of the Browns General Manager responsibilities.
 Their December 2009 GM record resulted in “4” wins and “0” losses for the Browns; an undefeated record for the last four games of the Browns’ 2009 season.

 National Football League (NFL)

 Following the September 11, 2001 attacks, Merletti was a primary driver in having the United States Secret Service designate that year's Super Bowl XXXVI in New Orleans as a National Security Special Event (NSSE) resulting in the Secret Service providing the protection plan as well as the physical protection.
 At the request of the NFL, Merletti was appointed as a newly established NFL Security Advisor and developed security practices for all NFL stadiums.
 Those criteria are still in place and considered the standard for security practices at all the NFL stadiums.

 Other Private sector work

-He serves on the board of directors of Surefire.
+Merletti currently serves on the following corporate boards in private industry: